volks73/groom/README.md

 #### [Manpage](https://volks73.github.io/groom/manpage.html)

-Obtain the appropriate source and run the following commands from the root directory of the project in a terminal:
+Obtain the appropriate source and run the following commands from the root directory of the project in a terminal to build the manpage in the [groff](https://www.gnu.org/software/groff/) and html formats:

     $ cargo build --release

 Or,

     $ pandoc -s -t man -o man/groom.1 man/groom.1.md
+    $ pandoc -s -t html -o manpage.html man/groom.1.md

 When the `release` profile is used to build the binary, the manpage is automatically generated if pandoc is installed.